 - Municipal employees

 For federal employees, such as civil servants, the Federal Employment Retirement System (FERS) has its own rules and requirements.
-The military also has special procedures for dividing military retirement benefits.
+The military also has special procedures for dividing military retirement benefits pursuant to Order(s) Dividing Military Retired Pay.
+These are specialized and technical court orders which must be prepared by a qualified attorney to assure no loss or compromise of benefits.

-It is crucial to hire an attorney who is knowledgeable not only in the interests of the plan, but also in drafting these highly technical legal documents.
-Our lawyers have that experience and can help you through the process of valuing and dividing complex retirement assets.
+The bottom line is that if you are going through a divorce, it is crucial to hire a Tazewell County retirement assets and QDRO lawyer who has the expertise to draft these highly technical legal documents.
+Our lawyers have that experience and can help you through the process of valuing and dividing complex retirement assets. assets.
+Contact Butler, Giuardo & Meister P.C. today to schedule your initial consultation with our experienced legal team.